Business Information and Analytics

 INFO 4590 Optimization (4 Credits)

-This course introduces students to the basic optimization modeling techniques and tools as practiced by business analysts, operations research analysts, data analysts, data scientists, decision scientists, decision support scientists, business intelligence analysts, quants, actuaries, financial analysts, marketing analysts, and anyone else interested in using analytics to improve the bottom line.
-The course will focus on problem definitions, problem configuration, spreadsheet solution, LP Software (LINGO) solutions, and interpreting and implementing results.
+This course introduces students to the basic optimization modeling techniques and tools as practiced by business analysts to help their enterprises make better-informed decisions.
+Applications will include mix, selection, assignment, distribution, transportation, financial management, planning, scheduling, and management implementations in a variety of business settings.
+The course will focus on problem definitions, problem configuration, spreadsheet solutions, LP Software (LINGO) solutions, and interpreting and implementing results.

 INFO 4700 Topics in Business Analytics (0-10 Credits)

 Exploration of current trends and topics in business analytics.
 Prerequisite: INFO 4100.

 Andrew Urbaczewski, Associate Professor and Department Chair, PhD, Indiana University

 Philip Beaver, Professor of the Practice of BIA, PhD, Naval Postgraduate School